dotlang/language/README.md

 # Concurrency

 We have `:=` notation for parallel execution of an expression.
-This will give you a worker-id or wid which is a unique identifier for that process.
+This will give you a task which is a unique identifier for that process.

 Each process has a unbounded mailbox which contains messages.
 Processes can send and receive messages using core functions.
-Sending to an invalid wid will return immediately with a false result indicating send has failed.
-Receive from a terminated or invalid wid will never return.
+Sending to an invalid task will return immediately with a false result indicating send has failed.
+Receive from a terminated or invalid task will never return.

-Exclusive resources (sockets, file, standard I/O...) are implemented using workers to hide inherent mutability of their underlying resources (Example 2).
+Exclusive resources (sockets, file, standard I/O...) are implemented using tasks to hide inherent mutability of their underlying resources (Example 2).

 **Syntax**

-1. Parallel execute `wid := expression`
+1. Parallel execute `my_task := expression`
-2. Send message: `was_sent = send(wid, data)`
+2. Send message: `was_sent = send(my_task, data)`
 2. Receive message: `msg = receive(predicate)`

 **Examples**

 1.
 ```
-was_sent = send(data, wid)
+was_sent = send(data, my_task)
-sendWait(data, wid) #send and wait for message to be picked up
+sendWait(data, my_task) #send and wait for message to be picked up
-msg = receive((m: Message -> m.sender = wid)) #receive any message from this sender
+msg = receive((m: Message -> m.sender = my_task)) #receive any message from this sender
 msg = receive((m: Message -> m == {source:1, type:2})) #receive this specific message from any sender
 ```
 2.